healthschema/healthschema.github.io/_posts/2015-08-07-hello-schema-org.md

 Schema.org
 -----

+Everything on the Internet starts with Search.
+Searching the Internet used to be based on satistical ranks and keyword matching, not semantics.
+Schema.org changes this.

-The Internet search giants (Google, Bing, Yahoo,...) all use to a single, common, open, and universally accessible schema ( [schema.org](http://schema.org/) )to provide a common structure and definition for information representation and search on the Internet.
+The Internet search giants (Google, Bing, Yahoo,...) now use to a single, common, open, and universally accessible schema ( [schema.org](http://schema.org/) )to provide a clear, unambigous structure and definition for information on the Internet.

-Each year over a trillion web searches leverage Schema.org's schema to provide billions of web users precise, meaningful query results.
-In this role in providing meaning to data on the web, Schema.org is likely the most frequently linked resource on the Internet today.
+Over a trillion web searches each year use Schema.org's definitions to provide search to billions of web users, providing exact results for what was intended.
+In this role providing meaning to data on the web, Schema.org is the most frequently linked data resource.

 Schema.org has [many schemas](http://schema.org/docs/schemas.html) for data, both general-purpose (demographics ...) and concrete (restaurant).